7ROLI101/GBoy/README.md

 I am going to try and break it down into modules.

-- GBoy
+- GBoy (this is going to be an accumulation of all the individual parts that I am making)
-  - CPU
+  - CPU (implements the opcodes)
-  - Memory
+  - Memory (implements how memory is stored in the GameBoy)

+I still need to understand what else I need to make, but for now I am working on adding in the opcodes that I am going to use for the GameBoy.
 ### Here are some resources that I would be using while I work on this project:

 * https://gbdev.io/pandocs/